pfdubois/BridgeBidding/source/CompetingSuit.rst

    they mean by it, if only at the end of the auction.
 This is one case when silence does not mean standard.

-Over an opening 2♠, a bid of 3♠ should be :ref:`Western Cue <Western_Cue>`, asking partner to bid 3N with a spade stopper.
-There isn't enough room for Michaels.

 Some partners agree to use Michaels only with minimal or maximum hands -- see :ref:`Minimax <minimax>`.

+Over a 2M preempt, with a strong two-suited hand you can show the other major and a minor all at once using :ref:`Leaping Michaels <LeapingMichaels>`.

 A question arises when the Michaels bid shows a major and an unknown suit, and the responder makes a bid, but advancer has no support for the major.